NEED MORE HELP?

 • If your entity no longer meets the minimum standards;

-• If your entity can no longer fulfill its basic regulatory obligations, such as paying fees or submitting returns;
+• If your entity can no longer fulfil its basic regulatory obligations, such as paying fees or submitting returns;

 • If your entity can no longer meet its liabilities as they fall due, or where a firm fails to pay the amount due to a consumer under a final decision of the Financial Ombudsman Service (FOS).

-• Tetra Consultants is an expert in attaining the payment license. we will consult on all aspects of e-money systems licensing and minimize the risks of permission dismissal.
-We will select an optimal form of the company and help to register a business in the UK, prepare all necessary policies and descriptions, and a business plan, prepare and verify the correctness of the documents package for the company, and shareholders, and provide support for the implementation of management requirements.
+• We will select an optimal form of the company and help to register a business in the UK, will help to prepare all necessary policies and descriptions, a business plan, prepare and verify the correctness of the documents package for the company, shareholders, provide support for the implementation of management requirements.

 • In addition, Tetra Consultants can also assist with attaining other offshore financial licenses depending on your long-term business goals.